 For the warmer season (April to October), you need wash-and-wear summer clothes.
-During the cooler season (November - March), it can get very cold, especially in the evenings.
-It will feel much colder than the temperature would suggest, especially inland or in the mountains.
-Bring warm, comfortable clothes you can wear at home during this season.
 Plan to dress in layers-as it gets warmer or colder, you can simply eliminate or add layers.

 Jordanians dress more formally than Americans, and there are cultural rules concerning dress, especially for women.
-It is better to dress too conservatively rather than not conservatively enough.
+It is better to dress conservatively rather than not conservatively enough.
 Long-sleeved blouses and shirts and skirts that fall below the knee are appropriate; pants are also common attire for Jordanian women.
-Long sweaters for women are usually helpful; people tend to choose darker colors for the winter.
 Clothes should not be tight or see-through.
 (No mini-skirts, tank tops, or short shorts.)
 Jordan is extremely formal, so bring one dressy outfit.
 Amman is very sunny most of the year, so bring a hat, sunglasses, and sunscreen.
 Don't forget a heavy sweater and a bathing suit (you may feel more comfortable if you forego the bikini).

 Come prepared with clothing that is culturally appropriate yet will keep you cool.
-Also, take note of the fact that most likely homestay families will not have air conditioning.
+Also, take note of the fact that homestay families will likely not have air conditioning.